kalarp/cognify/CONTRIBUTING.md

 # Contributing to Cognify

-We w## STo run Cognify locally, you need your own [Supabase](https://supabase.com/) project.
+To run Cognify locally, you need your own [Supabase](https://supabase.com/) project.
 Here's how to configure it:o run Cognify locally, you need your own [Supabase](https://supabase.com/) project.
 Here's how to configure it:tting Up Supabase for Local Development

 To run Cognify locally, you need your own [Supabase](https://supabase.com/) project.
 Here's how to configure it:o run Cognify locally, you need your own [Supabase](https://supabase.com/) project.
 Here's how to configure it:o run Cognify locally, you need your own [Supabase](https://supabase.com/) project.
 Here's how to configure it:ome contributions!
 Please read the following guidelines to get started.